Wolf-Dieter Montag: Early life and education

 Montag was born on 10 December 1924 in Bamberg, Germany.
 He completed undergraduate studies in philosophy and theology at the University of Bamberg.
-He went on to study medicine at University of Bamberg, University of Erlangen–Nuremberg, University of Vienna, and Ludwig Maximilian University of Munich.
+He went on to study medicine at University of Bamberg, University of Erlangen–Nuremberg, University of Vienna, and LMU Munich.
 He passed the state doctor's examination on 5 May 1952, and was promoted to a Doctor of Medicine on 6 May 1952.

 Medical career

 Montag was associated primarily with institutions in Bavaria during his career.
 He worked at hospitals in Vilsbiburg, Rosenheim, and Murnau am Staffelsee, and practiced as a sports doctor in Munich and Weilheim from 1956 to 1990.
-He also served as an assistant to Fritz Lange at the Klinikum Harlaching, part of the University of Munich.
+He also served as an assistant to Fritz Lange at the Klinikum Harlaching, part of LMU Munich.
 He also lectured, taught and consulted for orthopedic surgery, sports medicine, and physical therapy.

 At the national level, Montag was involved in the renaming of the German Orthopedic Society (Deutsche Orthopädische Gesellschaft) into the German Society for Orthopedic Traumatological Sports Medicine (Deutsche Gesellschaft für Orthopädisch-Traumatologische Sportmedizin) in 1962.
 He was a founding member of the German Society for Sports Physiotherapy in 1973, to further the education of sport physiotherapists in preparation for the 1976 Winter Olympics in Innsbruck, and the 1976 Summer Olympics in Montreal.
 He later served as the first vice-president of German Sport Medical Association from 1976 to 1980.
 He organized the 32nd German Sports Medicine Congress in Munich in 1990, and joined the sports medicine advisory board for Bayer in 1990.

 Montag was a member of many institutions in his native state of Bavaria during his career.
 He was a member of the mountain rescue standby team in Weilheim, as a rescue doctor and an instructor from 1960 to 1990.
 He became executive director of Bavarian Sports Medical Association in 1972, and the treasurer of the Bavarian Sports Doctors Association in 1975.
 He also served on the sports medicine advisory board to the Landtag of Bavaria from 1976 to 1998.
 He was a lecturer for orthopedics, sports medicine and sports physiotherapy at the Sebastian Kneipp school in Bad Wörishofen from 1980 to 2000, and was president of the Bavarian Association of Sports Physicians from 1988 to 1998.